lukesnc/redbean/README.md

 Source code for the Redbean Project.

+## Info

+This project uses [Twilio](https://www.twilio.com/en-us) to handle phone calls.
+A Twilio Voice number will need to be set up with the webhook pointing to this applcation.

 ## Setup

-Start by installing via system package manager: `ngrok ffmpeg`

-You will need to authenticate to ngrok after installing it.
+You will need to install `ngrok` and `ffmpeg` via your system's package manager.
+Afterwards, configure/authenticate to ngrok.

 Create a Python virtual environment and install dependencies: